Sugar Coating|Stages of Sugar Coating

 • Due to long processing hours cost of operation may increase.

-• Large size tablets are difficult to swallow.
+• Large-size tablets are difficult to swallow.

-• Embossing or logo of the core tablet is totally covered by the coating layer so embossing on core tablets is not done.
+• Embossing or logo of the core tablet is covered by the coating layer so embossing on core tablets is not done.

 Enteric Sugar Coating